The Use of Binary Choice Forests to Model and Estimate Discrete Choices

 We first attempt to study what assortments in the training data can potentially be a neighbor to the unseen assortment, i.e., they fall into the same leaf node in some trees in the forest.
-Let $\mathcal{T} \subseteq 2^{[N]}$ denote the family of assortments observed in training data.
+Let $\mathcal{T} \subseteq 2^{[N]}$ denote the set of assortments observed in training data.
 For an unseen assortment $S$ and an assortment $S_1\in \mathcal T$, we define the concept of \emph{Potential Nearest Neighbor} (PNN). {\revise Let $\ell$ denote the maximum number of distinct assortments in a leaf node ($\ell \ge 1$).
 Note that $\ell$ differs from the leaf node size $l$, since multiple observations may correspond to the same assortment.
-Roughly speaking, $l = \ell \times \#$ observations in each assortment.} \begin{definition} Given the maximum number of distinct assortments $\ell \ge 1$, an assortment $S_1\in \mathcal T$ is a PNN of $S\notin \mathcal T$ if for all $S_2\in \mathcal T$, we have $S \ominus S_2 \not\subset S \ominus S_1$. \end{definition} In other words, $S_1$ is a PNN of $S$ if no other assortment observed in the training data dominates $S_1$ in terms of the similarity to $S$ at the product level.
-The concept is closely related to which sample can fall into the same terminal leaf node as $S$.

-\begin{proposition} \Copy{rev:prn1}{Suppose the the maximum number of distinct assortments is $\ell$ in Algorithm~\ref{alg:rf}.
-An unseen assortment $S \notin \mathcal{T}$ and an assortment $S_i \in \mathcal{T}$ can fall into the same terminal leaf node for some trees if and only if $S_i$ is a PNN of $S$. \end{proposition} \begin{remark} We study the case $l=1$ for the simplicity of the analysis and to provide technical insights.
-For $l>1$, the condition for PNN is much more involved.
-Moreover, $l=1$ is a popular choice for classification problems \citep{biau2016random}. \end{remark}
+Roughly speaking, $l = \ell \times \#$ observations in each assortment.} \begin{definition} Given the maximum number of distinct assortments $\ell \ge 1$, an assortment $S_1\in \mathcal T$ is an $\ell$-PNN of $S\notin \mathcal T$ if $\#\{S_2\in \mathcal T: S \ominus S_2 \subsetneq S \ominus S_1\} \le \ell-1$. \end{definition} In other words, $S_1$ is an $\ell$-PNN of $S$ if at most $\ell-1$ assortments observed in the training data dominate $S_1$ in terms of the similarity to $S$ at the product level. \begin{proposition} \Copy{rev:prn1}{Suppose the the maximum number of distinct assortments is $\ell$ in Algorithm~\ref{alg:rf} ($\ell \ge 1$).
+An unseen assortment $S \notin \mathcal{T}$ and an assortment $S_i \in \mathcal{T}$ can fall into the same terminal leaf node for some trees if and only if $S_i$ is an $\ell$-PNN of $S$.} \end{proposition}

-Based on Proposition~\ref{prn: RF_PNN}, the distance of an unseen assortment $S$ to the training data boils down to the distance to its PNNs.
-We first provide an estimate of this distance when a fraction of assortments are observed in the training data.
-In particular, we show that for all PNNs of an unseen assortment to be close to it, the training set only needs to have $\Big\lceil2^N \cdot \lceil\log_2 N\rceil \cdot \log N / (N-2)\Big\rceil$ assortments for constant $c_0 \ge 1$.
+Based on Proposition~\ref{prn: RF_PNN}, the distance of an unseen assortment $S$ to the training data is essentially the distance to its $\ell$-PNNs.
+We next provide an estimate of this distance when a fraction of assortments are observed in the training data.
+In particular, we show that for all $\ell$-PNNs of an unseen assortment to be close, the training set only needs to have $\Big\lceil2^{N+2} \cdot c_0 \cdot \lceil\log_2 N\rceil \cdot \log N / (N-2)\Big\rceil$ assortments for constant $c_0 \ge 1$.